 Source: National Farmers Market Directory

 How can food inspire future communities?

+The Patch explores an infill version of the ‘Agrihood’ concept as a solution for residential development that supports sustainable food systems and aims to cultivate community through infill farming.
 To create enough open space for a small working farm on an infill site, clustered homes with a modest footprint preserve enough land for farming, common open space, and private yards.
 Landscape design is a key element to create a pleasant walking experience and aims to promote interaction among neighbors and foster a strong sense of community.

 Living a healthy lifestyle is living in a healthy community.
 Historically, food has been a way to bring people and communities together, so designing a food centered residential community seems to be a natural next step.
-Developing a community that appeals to people with an excitement for locally grown, fresh, healthy food is one solution that serves a segment of the population and also serves the surrounding neighborhood by providing a much needed convenience while fostering relationships throughout the community.
+Developing a community that appeals to people with an excitement for locally grown, fresh, healthy food is one solution that serves a segment of the population and also serves the surrounding neighborhood by providing a much-needed convenience while fostering relationships throughout the community.